sdu-concurrency/cybersecurity_days_2020/website/subpages/venue.md

 Instruction to reach the destination from Fioniavej (P West):

 - walk down Fioniavej until middle intersection towards Campusvej;
-- turn and walk along Campusvej until you reach entrance S (Campusvej 32);
+- follow the walkway towards the university until you reach entrance R (Campusvej 30);
+- walk all the corridor until it crosses the main hallway (Gydehutten);
-- enter the door go ahead following the roll-ups to the Room O100.
+- turn left and continue walking until you find the main entrance and follow the roll-ups to the Room O100.

 #### Map